instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 | **MG Road / Vasanth Nagar** | ₹10,000 to ₹15,000 | ₹18,000 to ₹25,000 |
 | **Indiranagar** | ₹12,000 to ₹18,000 | ₹20,000 to ₹28,000 |

 Most managed co-living operators in Bengaluru run unisex properties with separate floors or wings for men and women.
 If you specifically need a single-gender property, dedicated women-only and men-only floors are most common in Bellandur, Marathahalli, and Indiranagar.
-For gents PG in Bangalore, Whitefield and Marathahalli have the highest inventory of managed options.
+For gents PG in Bangalore, also searched as mens PG in Bangalore, Whitefield and Marathahalli have the highest inventory of managed options.

 > Browse verified [ladies PG and gents PG listings in Bengaluru](https://instadwell.com/search?lat=12.9628669&lng=77.57750899999999&location=Bengaluru,%20Karnataka,%20India&city=Bengaluru&country=India) on InstaDwell, no brokerage, no visiting charges.